TotallyInformation/node-red-contrib-uibuilder/docs/uib-event-comms.md

 ---
 title: Future multi-node communications
 description: >
-   Initially, uibuilder was a single node.
-However, there was always the intent to offer wider communications from other packages and nodes to uibuilder-based front-end's.
+   Initially, UIBUILDER was a single node.
+However, there was always the intent to offer wider communications from other packages and nodes to UIBUILDER-based front-end's.
 This document lays out a proposal for how that may happen.
 created: 2021-09-29 20:04:36
-lastUpdated: 2021-09-29 21:17:01
+lastUpdated: 2023-09-30 13:09:32
 ---

 Status: **Draft**

-uibuilder v5 will use the Node.js package [ti-common-event-handler](https://github.com/TotallyInformation/ti-common-event-handler) to create a shareable event handler that facilitates communications between 3rd-party Node-RED nodes and uibuilder node instances (and back again).
+UIBUILDER v5 will use the Node.js package [ti-common-event-handler](https://github.com/TotallyInformation/ti-common-event-handler) to create a shareable event handler that facilitates communications between 3rd-party Node-RED nodes and `uibuilder` node instances (and back again).

-Each uibuilder instance will act as a hub for sending data to its connected web clients and receiving messages back and routing them back to the originating node.
+Each UIBUILDER instance will act as a hub for sending data to its connected web clients and receiving messages back and routing them back to the originating node.

 Two pieces of data will be required to enable this: